Jakob Mohn: Career

-He finished his secondary education at Bergen Cathedral School in 1855, and graduated from the Royal Fredercik University with the cand.jur. degree already in 1859.
+He finished his secondary education at Bergen Cathedral School in 1855, and graduated from the Royal Frederick University with the cand.jur. degree already in 1859.
 He was soon hired in the Statistics Office, and together with Anders Nicolai Kiær he led its transition into an independent research directorate, renamed Det statistiske Centralbureau in 1876.
 Norway as a country implemented the use of large, quantitative statistics in politics quite early.
 The initiator was the priest and researcher Eilert Sundt, and Mohn.
 Mohn was also involved in the workers' society Christiania Arbeidersamfund, and through his research on child labour among other things, he capacitated social reform.
 His last work was Norges Land og Folk, requisitioned by the Norwegian Parliament in 1874, and meant to be a grand reference work.
 However, he never finished a single volume, as he died in February 1882 in Kristiania.
 His work was carried on by Anders Nicolai Kiær and Boye Strøm.